-At 4:42am on February 26 three years ago, Pakistan Army announced that India had sent its planes into Pakistani territory.
+At 4:42am on February 26 four years ago, Pakistan Army announced that India had sent its planes into Pakistani territory.

 By the time Pakistanis started waking up, the army’s media wing had put forward more information: “Indian aircraft intruded from Muzafarabad sector.
 Facing timely and effective response from Pakistan Air Force, released payload in haste while escaping which fell near Balakot.
 No casualties or damage.”